 Remote working changes the way we do business.
 Borrowers need digital closing options.
 Fannie Mae supports many digital mortgage solutions, including full eClosings, hybrid eClosings, and full eClosings using remote online notarization (RON).

-Reduce cycle time and cut costs associated with generating and managing paper documents.
+Streamline processes associated with generating, reviewing, and managing paper closing documents.

 Improve quality data